elopio/docs/source/includes/_transactionAPI.md

 This transaction is used by the bond holder of the specified `disputeBondToken` to withdraw reputation tokens earned by correctly disputing the outcome of the `disputeBondToken`'s market that hasn't caused a fork.
 This transaction will fail to pay out reputation tokens if the `msg.sender` isn't the bond holder for the specified `disputeBondToken`, if the market for the `disputeBondToken` isn't finalized, if the market is finalized but the final payout distribution hash is the same distribution hash challenged by the `disputeBondToken`, or if this `disputeBondToken`'s market has caused a fork.

-#### augur.api.DisputeBondToken.withdrawToBranch({ \_signer, disputeBondToken, \_shadyBranch, onSent, onSuccess, onFailed })
+#### augur.api.DisputeBondToken.withdrawToUniverse({ \_signer, disputeBondToken, \_shadyUniverse, onSent, onSuccess, onFailed })

 This transaction is used by the bond holder of the specified `disputeBondToken` to withdraw reputation tokens earned by correctly disputing the outcome of the `disputeBondToken`'s market that has caused a fork.
-This transaction will fail to pay out reputation tokens if the `msg.sender` isn't the bond holder for the specified `disputeBondToken`, if the `_shadyBranch` isn't the child branch of the branch containing this `disputeBondToken`, if this `disputeBondToken`'s market has not caused a fork, if the payout distribution hash for the parent branch of `shadyBranch` is the same distribution hash challenged by the `disputeBondToken`.
+This transaction will fail to pay out reputation tokens if the `msg.sender` isn't the bond holder for the specified `disputeBondToken`, if the `_shadyUniverse` isn't the child universe of the universe containing this `disputeBondToken`, if this `disputeBondToken`'s market has not caused a fork, if the payout distribution hash for the parent universe of `shadyUniverse` is the same distribution hash challenged by the `disputeBondToken`.

 Market Tx API
 ----------------------